-It can be easy to forget that the batteries you use to power your toys, electronics, household appliances, and vehicles are actually filled with dangerous chemicals.
+It can be easy to forget that the batteries you use to power your toys, electronics, household appliances, and vehicles are actually filled with dangerous chemicals like battery acid.

 When a battery is damaged, liquid battery acid can leak out and put you at risk.
 Battery acid on your skin needs to be treated right away to prevent serious chemical burns.
 How you treat battery acid on your skin depends on the type of battery.